 I decided I wanted to be a scientist while I was in college.
 I really enjoyed the university atmosphere and thought doing research at a university would be a great way to continue to benefit from it.

 What do you like most about your research?

 I have worked in a lot of different places that have great scientists doing great science.
 What I like most about EPA is the teamwork and the potential impact of our research.
 At EPA, I work with many talented and dedicated scientists with different areas of expertise and whenever I have a problem, I know I can always find a colleague to help me.

 If you were not a scientist, what would you be doing?

 I think I would be a computer programmer.
 I started learning about computer programming in college and really enjoyed it.
-These days I still do hands-on programming for my own research.
+I wrote several programs for my PhD research.

 Any advice for students considering a career in science?

-To be a scientist, I think you really have to enjoy discovering new things.
-Researchers need to be passionate and hard-working.
-Sometimes research can be extremely hard but it’s always interesting.
+To be a scientist, I think you really should enjoy discovering new things.
+Doing good research requires you to be passionate and hard-working.
+Sometimes research can be extremely hard, but it is always interesting.
 I think students should get experience in a research lab working on a project.
-There are many opportunities out there if you are interested!
+There are many opportunities out there if you are interested.